tokay-lang/tokay-lang.github.io/content/documentation.md

 The distinction between variables and constants is a tradeoff between flexibility and predictivity to make different concepts behind Tokay possible.
 The values of variables aren't known at compile-time, therefore predictive construction of code depending on the values used is not possible.
 On the other hand, constants can be used before their definition, which is very useful when thinking of functions being called by other functions before their definition.

-# Callables and consumables
+## Callables and consumables

-From the object types presented above, tokens and functions have two special properties:
+From the object types presented above, tokens and functions have the special properties that they are *callable* and possibly *consumable*.

 - Tokens are always callable and considered to consume input
 - Functions are always callable and are named
     - *parselets* when they consume input by either using tokens or a consumable constant
     - *functions* when they don't consume any input

-For variables and constants, special naming rules apply which allow Tokay to determine a symbol type based on its identifier.
+For variables and constants, special naming rules apply which allow Tokay to determine a symbol type based on its identifier only.

-1. Consumable constants must start with an upper-case letter or an underscore
+1. Consumable, callable constants must start with an upper-case letter **A-Z** or an underscore **_**.
-2. Non-consumable constants and variables must start with a lower-case letter
+2. Non-consumable or not callable constants and any variable must start with a lower-case letter **a-z**.

 Some examples for clarification:
 ```tokay